tbaraza/card-triage/README.md

 # Option 3: Share your code

-You have written some nice code that you are pretty proud of and you cannot wait to share it with us!
+You have written some nice code in the open source world (contributor of a librairy, a personal project...)

 Let's talk about it during our interview!

-Please don't forget to share your code, functions or anything related so we can understand the context and being able to run the code :wink:
+Please don't forget to share your **code**, functions or anything related so we can understand the context and being able to run the code :wink:

 [design]: https://github.com/CardioLogs/card-triage/raw/master/images/design.png